Web Hosting shopping guide: Features, prices, and more

 • Storage space on a web server.
 The amount of storage can vary a lot.

 • A connection from that server to the internet.
-The speed of that connection, and the amount of data you may transfer through it, varies between packages.
+These are not all equal.
+The speed of that connection, and the amount of data you may transfer through it, can vary.

 • A limit on the number of websites that you can host.